ElHuzain/discord-activity-leaderboard/README.md

   3. `ANNOUNCEMENT_CHANNEL_ID` - ID of channel where daily announcements will be sent
   4. `GUILD_ID` - ID of your Discord server
   5. `IGNORED_CHANNEL_IDS`: Comma separated list of ids - IDs of voice channels to ignore (e.g, AFK channels).
-4. Start the bot with `npm run dev`
+4. Start the bot with `npm run start`

 ## How It Works